Capriles mocks "skin-deep" socialists before Venezuela vote

 Nevertheless, Capriles' attack on Wednesday went to the heart of a common complaint from rank-and-file "Chavistas" that senior officials are out of touch with the people's problems, and too concerned with feathering their own nests.

-"My fight is against the corrupt ones," Capriles added, in an unusual meeting with leftists who support him.
+"My fight is against the corrupt ones," Capriles added, in an unusual meeting with leftist supporters in Caracas before flying to a mass rally in Chavez's rural home state of Barinas.

 Perpetuating the class rhetoric common during Chavez's 14-year rule, Maduro and his supporters attack Capriles daily as a "little bourgeois" who is a puppet of Venezuela's wealthy elite and their friends in the United States.